 Yep, your fine feathered beauties have a unique way of going about procreation.

 We’ve raised backyard chickens for many years and the most asked questions about chickens always revolve around reproduction.
 It’s one of those mysterious and curious things that people are just dying to know!

 Let’s take a look at the 4-1-1 of chicken reproduction from the mating to the chick.

 Anatomy of Mating

-Hens and roosters do not have outside genitalia but instead use an external orifice called the cloaca.
+Hens and roosters do not have external genitalia but instead use an orifice called the cloaca to mate.
 When the cloaca touch together, sperm is transferred into the hen referred to as a “cloacal kiss.”

 The cloaca or vent is also where waste excretes.
 To protect the egg from touching any feces, the hen’s uterus turns inside out beyond the cloaca (vent) when laying occurs.
 That way, the egg is not contaminated by excretions.

-Fun Fact: A rooster’s sperm is viable for two weeks to 30 days!
+Fun Fact: A rooster’s sperm is viable for between two to four weeks!
+Amazing, right?

 The Formation of the Egg